markuslindenberg/aprspi/README.md

 ```

 Make sure to enable `KISSPORT 8001` for bluetooth to work.
-The TNC can be accessed using
+The TNC can be accessed over the network on port 8000 (AGW) or 8001 (KISS).

 ### Bluetooth

 Bluetooth is enabled, any device can pair with `aprspi` without PIN.
 [APRSdroid](https://aprsdroid.org/) works using `TNC (KISS)` with `Bluetooth SPP` connection on channel 1.

+Bluetooth pairings are saved in `bluetooth.tgz` on the SD card on `reboot` or by using `systemctl restart bluetooth-restore.service`.

 ## Upgrading